LUT Cube Analyzer Free

 CIE xy Chromaticity

-Points coloured by output RGB · dashed = sRGB gamut · Red = clipped
+Points coloured by output RGB · white dashed = sRGB / Rec.709 · purple dashed = DCI-P3 · Red = out-of-range

 Histogram